What is Pupil Premium?

 Southfield Park Primary School takes a longer view of the support the grant provides.
 Leaders plan the use of the grant to support children as they pass through the whole school to the next stage of their education.
 We do this by aligning our Pupil Premium Strategy with our wider school improvement planning.

-Click here to read the Southfield Park Pupil Premium Strategy for 2021-2024 and the review of the 20-21 strategy.
+Click here to read the Southfield Park Pupil Premium Strategy for 2021-2024.

 Accessing the Pupil Premium Funding at Southfield Park